bitnami/charts/bitnami/wildfly/README.md

 ### To 10.0.0

-Due to recent changes in the container image (see [Notable changes](https://github.com/bitnami/bitnami-docker-apache#notable-changes)), we decided to preemptively bump the major version of the chart.
+Due to recent changes in the container image (see [Notable changes](https://github.com/bitnami/bitnami-docker-apache#notable-changes)), the major version of the chart has been bumped preemptively.

 Upgrading from version `9.x.x` should be possible without any extra required step, but it's highly recommended to backup your custom web apps data before upgrading.